patoarvizu/kms-vault-operator/README.md

 #### Removing secrets when a `KMSVaultSecret` is deleted.

 The kms-vault-operator controller supports removing secrets from Vault by setting `delete.k8s.patoarvizu.dev` as a [Kubernetes finalizer](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers).
 Support for this for K/V V1 is simple since secrets are not versioned, but when the secret is for K/V V2, deleting a `KMSVaultSecret` object will delete **ALL** of its versions and metadata from Vault, so handle it with care.
 If the secret is V2, the path for the `DELETE` operation is the same as the input one, replacing `secret/data/` with `secret/metadata/`.
 There is currently no support for removing a single version of a K/V V2 secret.

-#### KMS encryption context is not supported (as of this version)

-The operator or `KMSVaultSecret` CRD doesn't support passing [encryption context](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#encrypt_context) to the `Decrypt` operation, so only secrets encrypted without encryption context are supported.

 #### Support for K/V V2 is limited (as of this version)